sealand210/did/source/my-collections/index.markdown

 {% img left /images/snagit.png snagit%}
 ###[Snagit for mac](http://www.techsmith.com/snagit.html)

-This is a powerful screen capture tool, it has various capture settings, and you also use it to edit your capture.
+This is a powerful screen capture tool, it has various capture settings, and you can also use it to edit your capture.